Sbrussee/GenePredMissData/README.md

 ```

 ## User-specifiable prediction methods
-A user of the framework can add different prediciton methods to the framework, by adding a python-script containing a _Predictior_ class to the
+A user of the framework can add different prediction methods to the framework, by adding a python-script containing a _Predictor_ class to the
 _predictors_ directory in the framework.
 The prediction method can then by specified by using the _-p_ command line argument, as is shown
 in the parameter example.
 If additional files are required by the predictor these files can be given to the predictor script using
 the argfile argument in the command line: _-a_.
 Files specified by the argfile argument will directly be given to the predictor class in the python-script.